-Prior to construction, the contractor would prepare and submit to the Authority a noise and vibration technical memorandum documenting how the Federal Transit Administration (FTA) and FRA guidelines for minimizing construction noise and vibration impacts would be employed when work is being conducted within 1,000 feet of sensitive receptors.
-Typical construction practices contained in the FTA and FRA guidelines for minimizing construction noise and vibration noise and vibration impacts include the following:
+Prior to Construction, the Contractor shall prepare and submit to the Authority a noise and vibration technical memorandum documenting how the FTA and FRA guidelines for minimizing construction noise and vibration impacts would be employed when work is being conducted within 1,000 feet of sensitive receptors.
+Typical construction practices contained in the FTA and FRA guidelines for minimizing construction noise and vibration impacts include the following:

-- Construct noise barriers, such as temporary walls or piles on excavated material, between noisy activities and noise-sensitive resources. - Route truck traffic away from residential streets, when possible. - Construct walled enclosures around especially noisy activities or around clusters or noise equipment. - Combine noisy operations so that they occur in the same period. - Phase demolition, earthmoving, and ground impacting operations so as not to occur in the same time period. - Avoid impact pile driving where possible in vibration-sensitive areas.
+- Construct noise barriers, such as temporary walls or piles on excavated material, between noisy activities and noise sensitive resources. - Route truck traffic away from residential streets, when possible. - Construct walled enclosures around especially noisy activities or around clusters or noise equipment. - Combine noisy operations so that they occur in the same period. - Phase demolition, earthmoving, and ground impacting operations so as not to occur in the same time period. - Avoid impact pile driving where possible in vibration sensitive areas.

-Parks, Recreation, and Open Space
+Parks, Recreation and Open Space